 More on the Register of Deeds

-10% of the fees collected by the county currently goes toward maintaining and upgrading the computer and imaging technology required for public record preservation and storage.
+10% of the fees collected by the Register of Deeds goes toward the data and imaging technology required for public record storage and preservation.

-The Register of Deeds, the local expert at keeping records in accordance with state laws, is responsible for training and taking the oath of public notaries within the county.
+The Register of Deeds, the local expert at keeping records in accordance with state laws, takes the oath of public notaries within the county.

-Every county has an official seal or stamp to be used by the office of the Register of Deeds: “the size shall not exceed one and five-eighths inches in diameter.”
+Each county has an official seal for use by the Register of Deeds: “the size shall not exceed one and five-eighths inches in diameter.”